ministryofjustice/moj-frontend/docs/style-guide-updates.md

       <td class="govuk-table__cell">
         <span class="govuk-tag govuk-tag--blue">Updated</span>
       </td>
-      <td class="govuk-table__cell">Category can be shortened to 'Cat' if space is limited, for example in alert flags on the prisoner profile.</td>
+      <td class="govuk-table__cell">Category can be shortened to ‘Cat‘ if space is limited, for example in alert flags on the prisoner profile.</td>
       <td class="govuk-table__cell" data-sort-value="20250221">21 February 2025</td>
     </tr>

     <tr class="govuk-table__row">
       <td class="govuk-table__cell">
-        <a href="/content-standards/style-guide##prison%2C-establishment"><b>Prison, establishment</b></a>
+        <a href="/content-standards/style-guide#prison%2C-establishment"><b>Prison, establishment</b></a>
       </td>
       <td class="govuk-table__cell">
         <span class="govuk-tag govuk-tag--green">New</span>
       </td>
-      <td class="govuk-table__cell">‘Prison’ and ‘establishment’ are both acceptable terms.
-Which one you should use depends on the context and audience.

-      ‘Prison’ refers only to adult prisons.
-It’s more likely to be understood by the public than ‘establishment’.
-Users with English as a second language may also find it easier to understand.
+      <td class="govuk-table__cell">A new entry on how to use the terms ‘prison‘ and ‘establishment‘.
+It includes guidance on how to refer to adult prisons, young offender institutions (YOIs) and other establishments.
+It also outlines which terms are more likely be understood by the public and users with English as a second language.</td>

-      Individual prison names can be used for clarity, for example ‘HMP Wayland’.

-      ‘Establishment’ is used to collectively describe a mixture of prisons, young offender institutions (YOIs), dual-prison-YOIs, and Secure Training Centres (STCs).
-‘Prison’ is inappropriate when describing settings accommodating children and young adults.

-      ‘Establishment’ is widely used in NOMIS and DPS, with no reported issues.

-      ‘Location’ may refer to places within the prison, for example, the gym.

-      'Site' is sometimes used instead of prison or establishment, or to refer to where someone on probation is located.
-It might be used to describe places with several prisons or buildings..</td>
       <td class="govuk-table__cell" data-sort-value="20250225">25 February 2025</td>
     </tr>
   </tbody>